 I continue to serve as a regular program assistant at Kripalu Center for Yoga and Health with presenters such as Dani Shapiro, Jean Shinoda Bolen, Tara Brach, Joan Borysenko, Robert Thurman, Tama Kieves and most recently, Julia Cameron, author of the Artist’s Way.

 In my hometown in the Green Mountains of Vermont, I provide ongoing classes with chakra-based music & movement as well as retreats for women offering in-depth explorations through meditation, creative expression and journaling–both in person and online.

 I also work with individuals, non-profits and small businesses to help tell, shape and share their stories.
 Clients (past & present) include the Worldwide Network of the Experiment in International Living (where I continue to serve as an NGO representative at the annual Commission on the Status of Women at the United Nations) and Hits the Spot Yoga where I currently serve as adjunct faculty.

 I hold a Bachelors of Science from Saint Joseph’s University in Philadelphia, graduated Magna Cum Laude, and received the excellence award for the most outstanding student majoring in education.

-Most of all, I am the proud mother of two sons, Aidan and Lloyd (ages 16 and 21), and a life partner of Casey Deane’s for 30+ years.
-(Casey’s an educator & a Kripalu yoga teacher too!)
+Most significantly, I am the proud mother of two sons, Aidan and Lloyd (ages 17 and 22), and a life partner of Casey Deane’s for 31+ years.
+(He a lifelong educator & a Kripalu yoga teacher too!)